NTSB Study Shows Speeding on Local Roads A Significant Concern

 The National Transportation Safety Board (NTSB) released a study in July of this year which addresses the large role speeding has in auto accidents in the United States.
-At 31% of all traffic-related deaths, speeding ranks just as dangerous as drunk driving; however, the report claims that the role speeding plays in traffic safety is often underappreciated, especially on local roads.
+At 31 percent of all traffic-related deaths, speeding ranked just as dangerous as drunk driving.
+However, the report claims that the role speeding plays in traffic safety is often underappreciated, especially on local roads.
 In fact, the Grand Haven Tribune reports that speeding-related fatalities were found to be three times higher on local roads than on highways.

 Nor did these findings take Vision Zero Network, an organization working to reduce speeding-related fatalities to zero per year, by surprise.
 Their communications director, Kathleen Ferrier, is quoted as saying, "For so many years these fatalities have been one of those consequences of modern life.
 We drive, therefore people will die.
 But no, these deaths are preventable."

 The NTSB study included recommended means to prevent those deaths.
 One of those recommendations is the adoption of automated speed enforcement systems.
 According to the Governors Highway Safety Association, Pennsylvania has made some use of these technologies, with limited availability of red light cameras and no law regarding the use of speed cameras.

 The NTSB study urges all states to "Authorize state and local agencies to use automated speed enforcement" and to remove restrictions on their use where applicable and in line with best practices.
 This was in line with the report's finding that traffic cameras are one of the most effective means of reducing speeding.